 - Collect seed on a dry day.
 Date and name it correctly.
 The importance of correct naming cannot be over–emphasised.
 Seek help if needed.

 - Ripe seeds can be separated from their capsules by rubbing and winnowing.
 Soft fruits need to be cleaned of their fleshy parts by squashing and washing in a sieve.
 Spread the separated seed on newspaper to dry.

 Collected, dried, named and dated seed is now ready to be sent to the Seed Bank for distribution.
 Please send seed to:

 Seed is available to all members of the Herb Federation for free.
 We would appreciate it if Herb Society Secretaries could circulate this list to members and send us one joint order per Society.
 We are perfectly happy to send out individual orders as well.
 Seeds will be sent out as soon as possible after receiving your order.
 Orders before Christmas are preferred but can be sent through at anytime during the year.

 Send a stamped (80 cents) and addressed envelope — No larger than 130mm by 235mm (normal business size envelopes).
 Send two envelopes of this size, if your order is more than 20 seed lots.

 There is no longer an Overseas members seed sending service due to increasing Biosecurity regulations around the world.

 Print out and fill in your order form and send to:

 Please could everybody start to include a phone number or email address for a cheaper and more efficient form of contact, in case of queries.

 The 2018 Seed List is now closed.
-The 2019 Seed List will be available from the end of September 2019.
+The 2019 Seed List is available until the 2020 seed list is established soon.